josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/in-memory-data.service.ts" path="toh-pt6/src/app/in-memory-data.service.ts" region="init"></code-example>

 The `in-memory-data.service.ts` file takes over the function of `mock-heroes.ts`.
-Don't delete `mock-heroes.ts` yet.
+Do not delete `mock-heroes.ts` yet.
 You still need it for a few more steps of this tutorial.

 After the server is ready, detach the In-memory Web API so the application's requests can go through to the server.